-Key Factors Impacting A Medical Ventilator Supply Chain During The COVID- 19 Pandemic: Lessons For Pandemic Preparedness
+[Title]Key Factors Impacting a Medical Ventilator Supply Chain During the COVID- 19 Pandemic: Lessons for Pandemic Preparedness

+[Author]Frank Fox

+[Left Running Head, Author] F Frank

-Frank Fox
+Corresponding author: Frank Fox - Email: frank.fox@universityofgalway.ie

-frank.fox@universityofgalway.ie

-1 Abstract
+[H1]Abstract

-Objectives: Future pandemics may cause more severe respiratory illness in younger age groups than COVID-19, requiring many more mechanical ventilators.
-This publication synthesises the experiences of diverse contributors to Medtronic’s mechanical ventilator supply chain during the pandemic, serving as a record of what worked and what didn’t, identifying key factors affecting production ramp-up in this healthcare crisis.
+[H2]Objectives: Future pandemics may cause more severe respiratory illness in younger age groups than COVID-19, requiring many more mechanical ventilators.
+This publication synthesizes the experiences of diverse contributors to Medtronic’s mechanical ventilator supply chain during the pandemic, serving as a record of what worked and what didn’t, while identifying key factors affecting production ramp-up in this healthcare crisis.

-Method: In-depth, one-on-one interviews (n = 17) were held with key Medtronic personnel and suppliers.
-Template analysis was used, and interview content was analysed for signals, initiatives, actions, outcomes, and influencing forces.
+[H2]Method: In-depth, one-on-one interviews (n = 17) were held with key Medtronic personnel and suppliers.
+Template analysis was used, and interview content was analyzed for signals, initiatives, actions, and outcomes, as well as influencing forces.

-Results: Key findings revealed many factors limiting ventilator production ramp-up.
+[H2]Results: Key findings revealed many factors limiting ventilator production ramp-up.
 Supply chain strengths and weaknesses were identified.
 Political factors played a role in allocating ventilators and also supported production.
 Commercial considerations were not priority, but economic awareness was essential to support suppliers.
 Workers were motivated and flexible.
-Component shortages, space, production processes, logistics were challenges.
-Legally based pressures were reported e.g., import & export restrictions.
+Component shortages, space, production processes, and logistics were challenges.
+Legally based pressures were reported e.g., import and export restrictions.

-Conclusion: Crisis response alone is not enough - Preparation is essential.
+[H2]Conclusion: Crisis response alone is not enough; preparation is essential.
 Coordinated international strategies are more effective than individual country responses.
 Supply chain resilience based on visibility and flexibility is key.
 This research can help public health planners and the medical device industry prepare for future healthcare crises.

-2. Introduction
+[H1]Keywords:

+[H1]Introduction

-In the first wave of the COVID-19 pandemic, 34.6% of hospital admissions progressed to intensive care units (ICU), 18.5% of hospital admissions received mechanical ventilation, and up to 34% of COVID-19 patients in ICU died1, leading to a surge in demand for ventilators2 with estimates that up to a million would be required to satisfy global needs3 2 4.Medical device manufacturers were unable to satisfy this demand, precipitating a worldwide shortage in these devices5.
-Governments, health authorities, and international organisations such as the World Health Organisation (WHO) and the USA’s Biomedical Advanced Research Development Authority (BARDA)6 all sought large numbers of ventilators, often competing with each other.
-Panic buying exposed weaknesses in public health procurement and allocation systems, and led to further distortions in worldwide supply chains7.
-Medical device manufacturers were faced with the simultaneous challenges of urgent need for their products and pandemic-related constraints on production.
+In the first wave of the COVID-19 pandemic, 34.6% of hospital admissions progressed to intensive care units (ICU), 18.5% of hospital admissions received mechanical ventilation, and up to 34% of COVID-19 patients in the ICU died,1 leading to a surge in demand for ventilators,2 with required estimates running up to a million to satisfy global needs.2,3,4 Medical device manufacturers were unable to satisfy this demand, precipitating a worldwide shortage.5 Governments, health authorities, international organizations such as the World Health Organization (WHO), and USA’s Biomedical Advanced Research Development Authority (BARDA),6 all sought large numbers of ventilators, often competing with each other.
+Panic buying exposed weaknesses in public health procurement and allocation systems, and led to further distortions in worldwide supply chains.7 Medical device manufacturers were faced with the simultaneous challenges of urgent need for their products and pandemic-related constraints on production.

-While, worldwide demand for ventilators subsided as evidence on clinical management of COVID-19 cases emerged, future pandemics may have different characteristics with the potential to affect the population much more severely making it imperative that we learn from the supply and demand experiences of this pandemic.
-For example, the 1918 influenza pandemic is estimated to have led to 50 million deaths and had a significantly higher young-adult mortality8.
+While worldwide demand for ventilators subsided as evidence on clinical management of COVID-19 cases emerged, future pandemics may have different characteristics with the potential to affect the population much more severely, making it imperative that we learn from the supply and demand experiences of this pandemic.
+For example, the 1918 influenza pandemic is estimated to have led to 50 million deaths and had a significantly higher young-adult mortality.8

-This case study documents and synthesises the experiences of diverse contributors to Medtronic’s mechanical ventilator supply chain during the pandemic into a PESTLE framework, a pragmatic and familiar format, enhancing preparedness by identifying key factors affecting production ramp-up in a healthcare crisis.
+This case study documents and synthesizes the experiences of diverse contributors to Medtronic’s mechanical ventilator supply chain during the pandemic into a PESTLE framework, a pragmatic and familiar format enhancing preparedness by identifying key factors affecting production ramp-up in a healthcare crisis.

-2.1 Case study: Medtronic Background
+[H2]Case Study: Medtronic Background